panglesd/slipshow/docs/index.rst

 In a typed presentation, the equivalent of a slide is called a *slip*.
 Each slip is like a slide, but with no bottom limit.
 That is, the content can be arbitrarily long!
 During the presentation, the camera will "scroll" down to reveal the hidden content, following a script given by the presenter!

 In a drawn presentation, the content consists of replaying a recorded drawing made by the author.
-It makes presentation such as the one made by TODO: links 2-minute physics, RSA animate or Suckerpinch much more accessible, and note that there is no need for drawing skill to make such a presentation more didactic, entertaining, more satisfying to create, or just feeling more human.
+It makes presentation such as the one made by `minutephysics <https://www.youtube.com/user/minutephysics>`_, `RSA animate <https://www.youtube.com/playlist?list=PL39BF9545D740ECFF>`_ or `Suckerpinch <https://www.youtube.com/watch?v=QVn2PZGZxaI>`_ doable for a live presentation.
+Note that there is no need for drawing skill to make such a presentation more didactic, entertaining, more satisfying to create, or just feeling more human.

 Slipshow compiles files written in an extension of markdown, to a standalone html file viewable offline in any web browser.